ChristophSchmidl/operating-systems-security/assignment-5/README.md

 	drwxr-xr-x 11 root root 4096 Dec 20 12:53 var/
 	```

-	I created a folder called "cd_me_if_you_can" outside the chroot environment with my original root user and created a symbolic link inside the chroot environment which points to the "cd_me_if_you_can_folder".
-It was **not** possible to cd into this directory inside the chroot environment:
+	I created a folder called "cd_me_if_you_can" outside the chroot environment with my original root user and created a symbolic link inside the chroot environment which points to the "cd_me_if_you_can" folder.
+It was **not** possible to cd into this directory inside the chroot environment and therefore **not** possible to follow the symlink:

 	```
 	root@kali:~# ln -s ./cd_me_if_you_can/ /tmp/debian/breakout_symlink